ibexa/documentation-user/docs/publishing.md

     - You receive a notification about it by email.
 The message contains a direct link to the draft.
     - You also receive notifications in your user profile.
 When you are logged in, a number appears next to your profile picture
     (in the upper right corner of the screen) which shows how many requests for review you have received.
-    Activate your profile and choose View notifications.
+    Go to your profile and choose View notifications.
 You can see a Notifications window with a list of all requests.
     - A message bar appears at the bottom of the screen as soon as a request is sent to you.
     It contains a link to the Content item to review.